Teaching Resources

 Provide Captions

-Diversify Your Course
+Variety in Your Course

-Represent diversity in the authors, images, and other materials in your course.
+Provide a range of authors, images, and other materials in your course.
 Consider that more than 1 in 5 college students are parents, 19% of students have disabilities, and most students work; be sure to represent the New College Majority.

 Provide Meaningful Feedback